Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Introduction

-As a result, there has been a growing interest in developing distributed approaches for market equilibrium computation, e.g., tatonnement~\cite{Tatonnement,CHEUNG2019}, proportional response~\cite{zhang2011proportional,cheung2018dynamics}, primal-dual \cite{DevnaurPrimalDual}, alternating direction method~\cite{jalota2021fisher}, and auction-based \cite{vazirani_2007,nesterov-fisher-gale} approaches.
-In the distributed setting, the central planner typically updates the prices of the goods in the market until convergence to market equilibria (under certain, often mild, conditions).
-To enable the convergence of these algorithms to equilibrium prices, existing distributed approaches for Fisher markets, e.g., tatonnement or proportional response approaches, typically involve a simulated setting wherein all users repeatedly interact in a static market.
+Despite the many desirable properties of the Eisenberg-Gale program~\citep{VARIAN197463,VARIAN1976249}, including it being polynomial time solvable~\citep{ye2008path,jain2007polynomial}, computing equilibrium prices via a centralized optimization problem relies on complete information on users' utilities and budgets, which are typically unavailable in practice.
+Thus, there has been a growing interest in developing distributed approaches for market equilibrium computation, e.g., tatonnement~\citep{Tatonnement,CHEUNG2019}, proportional response~\citep{zhang2011proportional,cheung2018dynamics}, primal-dual \citep{DevnaurPrimalDual}, alternating direction method~\citep{jalota2021fisher}, and auction-based \citep{vazirani_2007,nesterov-fisher-gale} approaches.
+In the distributed setting, the central planner typically updates the prices of goods until convergence to market equilibria (under certain, often mild, conditions).
+To enable the convergence of these algorithms to equilibrium prices, existing distributed approaches for Fisher markets, e.g., tatonnement, typically involve a simulated setting wherein all users repeatedly interact in a static market.
 In practice, however, users generally do not repeatedly interact in the market to enable the central planner to learn equilibrium prices and instead tend to arrive into the market sequentially, as users are often not all present at once.